 “Note, there is growing evidence that burnout happens more often than was previously thought in this career,” Dr. Tsuda warned.
-“Most Surgeons would consider an ideal lifestyle one where they work 5 days per week, 8 hours per day, perhaps needing to be on-call once every 4 to 6 weekends, and taking a 24-hour on-call shift at the hospital 3 to 4 times per month.”
+“Most Surgeons would consider an ideal lifestyle one where they work 5 days per week, 8 hours per day, perhaps needing to be on-call once every four to six weekends, and taking a 24-hour on-call shift at the hospital 3 to four times per month.”

-Employment of Surgeons is on the rise, and the career is expected to grow 13 percent from 2016 to 2026.
+Employment of Surgeons is on the rise, and the career is expected to grow 7 percent over the next decade.
 This growth can largely be attributed to an aging baby boom population which will more often require surgical procedures.
 Also, there is an increased awareness regarding many chronic conditions and many patients now choose to seek out surgical remedies made possible through healthcare advancements.

-The top employers of surgeons are the offices of physicians, general medical and surgical hospitals, outpatient care centers, the offices of other health practitioners and specialty hospitals.
+The top employers of surgeons are the offices of Family Physicians and Pediatricians, general medical and surgical hospitals, outpatient care centers, the offices of other health practitioners and specialty hospitals.
 The state which employs the greatest number of surgeons is California, followed by Texas, Massachusetts, Ohio and Pennsylvania.

 “I recommend finding a surgeon, either through family, friends, word-of-mouth or a simple internet search, and shadowing them prior to employment,” Tsuda advised.
-“This will allow prospective students to see what their life is like and to get their perspectives before entering the field.”
+“This will allow prospective students to see what their life is like and to get their perspectives before entering this career in healthcare.”

-The median annual wage for surgeon’s is approximately $260,000.
-While the highest earning 10 percent was recorded to have made more than $390,000, the lowest 10 percent earned less than $120,000.
-In this healthcare career, wages are typically dependant on a surgeon’s experience, their specialty and where they choose to practice in terms of demographic and employment setting.
+The median annual wage for surgeon’s is approximately $252,040.
+While the highest earning 10 percent was recorded to have made more than $400,000, the lowest 10 percent earned less than $120,000.
+In this healthcare career, wages are typically dependent on a surgeon’s experience, their specialty and where they choose to practice in terms of demographic and employment setting.